BilalSaeedAlam/node-typescript-sequelize/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for more details.

----

-**If you like this project, please give a star to this repository!**
+## ⭐️ If you like this project, please give a star to this repository! ⭐️⭐️⭐️